 These four ligaments act collectively to support and stabilize the knee throughout its range of motion.

 The quadriceps and hamstring muscles are responsible for extending and bending the knee.

 The meniscus cartilages and articular cartilage are located inside the knee joint, between the thighbone (femur) and the shinbone (tibia).
 They act to cushion the knee and prevent the opposing bones from coming into contact with one another.

-What are the symptoms of an injury?
+What are the symptoms of a knee injury?

-- Pain and swelling and instability
+- Pain and swelling

 - Painful clicking and/or popping